-Bleeding Hearts —what are they?
+Bleeding Hearts —what/who are they?

 Even I, myself have one.